 Dr. De Angelis was a Visiting Professor of English at Fordham during the academic year 1994-1995.
 While there, she designed a new course offering The Modern Ethnic Experience, which she later introduced to the English curriculum at Marist following her arrival in 1995.
 In the spring of 1999 she furthered Marist's commitment to interdisciplinary offerings when she launched the Italian-American Experience with Dr. Louis Zuccarello.
 She was Director of Honors from 2001-2007.
-She usually teaches American literature from the Colonial period to the present and Ethnic American literature.
+She usually teaches American and Ethnic literature.

 "World War II and Beyond."
 Special Issue of Italian Americana 30.2 (2012).

 Between Anthropology and Literature.
 London: Routledge P, 2002.

 "Filumena Marturano: Eduardo De Filippo's Beloved Whore."
 Delirious Naples: A Cultural History of the City of the Sun.
 Ed.
 Pellegrino D'Acierno and Stanislao G. Pugliese.
 New York: Fordham UP, 2018.
 299-319.
 (Revised Reprint)